dayton-outar/glif/algos/js/codility/fibonacci/FIBFROG.md

 ## Solution

 Basically, there are a set of steps from one point to the next that a frog has to make his way across but his jumps are in levels of the fibonacci numbers. _The frog can jump between (positions − 1) and N (the banks of the river) and every position containing a leaf_.
+The aim is to _find the minimum number of jumps it takes to get to the other bank of the river, N_.
+The frog is not allowed to jump to any position greater than $N$.

 Credit to [Jonatas Walker](https://gist.github.com/jonataswalker) for providing his solutions [here](https://gist.github.com/jonataswalker/08187f5457fac4af1e86cf8c86647e23).
+See below his solution to this problem.

 ```js